 It is notable that the G85 has a hotshoe, while the LX10 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 The LX10 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the G85 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the G85 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the G85 was succeeded by the Panasonic G95.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic website.

 So what conclusions can be drawn?
 Is the Panasonic G85 better than the Panasonic LX10 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.